kexiZeroing/kexiZeroing.github.io/src/blog/js-string-array-object.md

 myMap.delete('key1');

 // Iterating with for..of
+// The keys(), values() method of Map instances returns a new map iterator object,
+// not an array.
 for (let key of myMap.keys()) console.log(key);
 for (let value of myMap.values()) console.log(value);
 for (let [key, value] of myMap.entries()) console.log(key + ' = ' + value);